MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-chat-auth-settings.md

 ### Prerequisites

-- Administrators who are configuring authentication settings will need more security permissions.
+- Administrators who are configuring authentication settings need more security permissions.
 More information: [Set up security permissions for a field](/power-platform/admin/set-up-security-permissions-field)

 - Make sure your organization has a working knowledge of the OAuth 2.0 OpenID connect flow.
 Steps are outlined in the next section.